 Income-Based Health Reimbursement Arrangement

 This benefit is used to help eligible associates and their dependents to pay for co-pays, deductibles, coinsurance and prescriptions.
 Nemours will fund up to $1,000 for single and $2,000 for family coverages.
 Since this is funded by Nemours, associate contributions are not permitted and unused funds do not roll over year to year.
-This arrangement is available for associates who meet household income limits (see eligibility chart) and are enrolled in either the Red, Blue or White Plans.
-Associates enrolled in the Green Plan and SAVI are not eligible for this benefit.
+This arrangement is available for associates who meet household income limits (see eligibility chart) and are enrolled in either the Red, Blue or White plans.
+Associates enrolled in the Green plan and SAVI are not eligible for this benefit.

 Participation in this benefit is voluntary and requires completion of a one-page application along with your prior year tax return.

 All associates are automatically enrolled* in The Nemours Foundation Section 403(b) Plan with a contribution rate of 4%.
 This is a tax-deferred savings plan that provides employee payroll contributions and Nemours contributions to eligible associates.
 Associate contributions begin on the first paycheck following 30 days of employment and are automatically invested in a default investment.
 Associates may opt out or change their contribution percentage or investment election at any time.
 Associates may contribute up to the IRS limits.
-For 2023, the annual contribution limit is $22,500 for associates under 50 years of age.
-Associates who are age 50 or older may contribute up to $30,000.
+For 2024, the annual contribution limit is $23,000 for associates under 50 years of age.
+Associates age 50 or older may contribute up to $30,500.
 Your contributions are always 100% vested.
 For eligible associates, the plan provides a 50% Nemours matching contribution up to 4% of eligible pay (maximum match of 2% of eligible pay), and a service-based Nemours contribution (ranging from 3% to 8% of eligible pay) made quarterly.
 Associates who are not scheduled to work at least 1,000 hours in a year must complete at least 1,000 hours of service before being eligible for Nemours contributions.